-Proposed objectives:

-- set up a review and selection process for models to resolve duplication between tumour type/drug treatments and ensure quality and technical standards (as defined in WP3) are met; - provide additional models- PDO, PDX, GEMMs or patient samples complementary to the EFPIA set.
+- Proposed objectives: - set up a review and selection process for models to resolve duplication between tumour type/drug treatments and ensure quality and technical standards (as defined in WP3) are met;

 Industry contribution: Portfolio leader, technical advice on the quality of studies that are proposed.
 Portfolio management expertise.
 Allocation and prioritisation of studies in a transparent way.
 Allocation of time and resources for appropriate technical development.